 Despite large scale quantum computing being several years away from being a practical reality, federal government experts are deservedly concerned about the cybersecurity implications today.
+Federal agencies need to start their quantum safe transition strategy now.

 This was underscored in May 2022, when the National Security Memorandum on Promoting United States Leadership in Quantum Computing While Mitigating Risks to Vulnerable Cryptographic Systems (NSM 10) provided requirements and timelines for Quantum-Resistant Cryptography.
 In particular, the memo notes that “America must start the lengthy process of updating our IT infrastructure today to protect against this quantum computing threat tomorrow.”